What you'll learn

 Frequently Asked Questions

 Absolutely.
-If you’re not satisfied, contact us in the first 30 days of your subscription and we’ll give you a full refund, no questions asked.
-It would be helpful if you could tell us how we can improve our membership for other students.
+Even if you watched the full course, if you’re not satisfied, contact me in the first 30 days and I will give you a full refund, no questions asked.
+It would be helpful if you could tell me how I can improve the course for other students.

 Yes!
-We’ve partnered with Podia, Stripe and Paypal to handle billing and provide a secure payment facility.
-DegreeTutors never directly handle or store your credit card information.
+I’ve partnered with Podia and Stripe to handle billing and provide a secure payment facility.
+DegreeTutors (me) never directly handle or store your credit card information.